-The ccPMC-HOTLink conforms to the PMC and CMC draft standards.
+ccPMC-HOTLink conforms to the PMC and CMC standards.
 This guarantees compatibility with multiple PMC Carrier boards.
 Because the PMC may be mounted on different form factors, while maintaining plug and software compatibility, system prototyping may be done on one PMC Carrier board, while final system implementation uses a different one.

-The ccPMC-HOTLink uses a 10 mm inter-board spacing for the front panel, standoffs, and PMC connectors.
+ccPMC-HOTLink uses a 10 mm inter-board spacing for the standoffs, and PMC connectors.
 The 10 mm height is the "standard" height and will work in most systems with most carriers.
-If your carrier has non-standard connectors (height) to mate with the ccPMC-HOTLink, please let us know.
-We may be able to do a special build with a different height connector to compensate.

 Other custom interfaces are available.
 We will redesign the state machines and create a custom interface protocol.
-That protocol will then be offered as a "standard" special order product.
 Please see our web page for current protocols offered.
 Please contact Dynamic Engineering with your custom application.